Members visit free all year! Join or renew today.

 Avoid the line!Print your ticketsat home.

-We have three giant elephant shrews kept in two separate groups in the Rare Animal Conservation Center.
+We have two giant elephant shrews who live in the Rare Animal Conservation Center.

 Active during the day, they are often seen foraging on the floor of their exhibit.
 They share space with some of our smaller primates since these species utilize different parts of the exhibit.